skielred/snwflk/README.md

 - Commit a theme-wise version of Snowflake Classic White
 - Write and commit Snowflake Minima White
 - Change the scrollbar to make it less invasive.
-- "Fix" the Tweet button that does not appear when there is nothing to tweet, and looks rather [ugly](http://i.imgur.com/4Iz1n7S.png) in the theme.
 - MOAR FLATTENING
 - #BringBackOurColumnOptions
 - Remove the [padding](http://i.imgur.com/nKjHJ8A.png) between the compose box text and the "Tweet" text.